fbpx

 After all of your exploring, you are sure to work up an appetite.
 Don’t worry – there are plenty of dog-friendly restaurants located throughout Jackson County!

-Other pet-friendly dining options in the Sylva/Dillsboro area include Creekside Oyster House & GrillForagers CanteenHaywood SmokehouseSouth of PhillyFront Street Takeout and Speedy’s Pizza.
-You will find homemade doggie treats at Sylva’s White Moon Café and “pup cones” at Cullowhee’s Campus Scoops Ice Cream shop.
+Other pet-friendly dining options in the Sylva/Dillsboro area include Creekside Oyster House & GrillForagers CanteenHaywood SmokehouseSouth of Philly and Front Street Takeout.
+You’ll find homemade doggie treats at Sylva’s White Moon Café.

-In the southern end of the county on the Cashiers plateau, stop by Cornucopia, Cashiers Valley Smokehouse, On the Side BBQSlab Town PizzaChili LocoZookeeper Bistro, and Mica’s Restaurant, all of which have pet-friendly seating options.
+In the southern end of the county on the Cashiers plateau, stop by Cashiers Valley Smokehouse, On the Side BBQSlab Town PizzaChili LocoZookeeper Bistro, and Mica’s Restaurant, all of which have pet-friendly seating options.
 Check out all of our pet-friendly dining options here.

 After you are both full of delicious food, head to a local craft brewery to end your day.
 Whiteside Brewing Co., Cashiers premiere brewery, has a large covered outdoor pavilion and porch that are dog friendly, as well as a large adjoining lawn to roam.
 There is also an extensive dining menu and rotating live music and events that make Whiteside a one-stop-shop for your food and craft beverage needs.